 Kids can help make these tasty Porcupine Meatballs.
-It’s fun to see how the rice pokes up into little ‘quills’ after they’re baked.
+It's fun to see how the rice pokes up into little 'quills' after they're baked.
+(Skip to recipe.)

 Sometimes life presents us with the best stories and most unexpected coincidences.

 This morning when I took a package of frozen hamburger from the freezer to thaw in anticipation of making porcupine meatballs together with Meredith for our after-school cooking session, I didn't have the slightest inkling that my choice of dish would be so serendipitous.

 Around lunchtime I heard Pippa barking and growling outside.
 She was acting strange.
 When I went to inspect, I was amazed to find a real, live porcupine up in our apple tree!

 Pippa's growling was a result of her run-in with a porcupine earlier this summer - 200 quills in her mouth and a $650 vet bill to remove them.
 She now has a healthy fear of porcupines - we hope!
 But just as a precaution, I locked her in her run, and continued to go outside at intervals to see if the porcupine was still up in the tree.
 It stayed all afternoon and was still there once it got dark.
 When Meredith came off the school bus, we both got a good close look at it.
 That long silky fur is deceiving - it hides those dangerous quills.

 We even got close enough to see its eyes and its soft little snout.
 Quite a cute creature.

 Meredith and I had a good giggle when we got inside to start making our porcupine meatballs - we now had live inspiration for them.
 She kept taking breaks to run out and see if that real porcupine was still up in the tree.

 What are the odds we'd have a real porcupine visit on the very day we were cooking porcupine meatballs?
 We've had the occasional porcupine visit our acreage over the years, but I've never been able to get this close to one before.
 Life really is stranger than fiction sometimes!